• Skip to primary navigation

 shark pit squat and goblet squat

 The pendulum squat won’t target your core as much as free weights, but it will give you a greater range of motion and keep the tension on your lower body.
-In this article, we’ll dig into the effectiveness of the pendulum squat, how to do them, and why they’re a great alternative to the barbell squat.
+In this post, we’ll dig into the effectiveness of the pendulum squat, how to do them, and why they’re a great alternative to the barbell squat.

 Pendulum Squat Technique and Muscles Worked